Instructors: Amanda Castleman, Blane Bachelor, Jessica Poitevien

 Week 5: Toning up

 Target audience.
 Viewpoint.
 Colorful language and metaphor.
 AP style.
 Punchy headlines.
 Short, clear sentence structure.
 Avoiding word repetition.
 Revise concepts.
 Why redrafting matters.
 Writers to emulate.
-Review rough draft.
+Review rough draft, part one.

 Assignment: Second half of the rough draft (500 words max)